XiaoTianFan/Handwriting-distinguishing-via-neural-network/README.md

 changeable hidden layer num - different network structure will be allowed

 changeable input layer num - other size of images will be allowed

+create personal data set

 Convenience improvement: